Grizzelbee/ioBroker.dysonairpurifier/readme.md

 ### Known issues
 * No automatic IP detection of devices
 * Sometimes the adapter loses the MQTT connection to a fan and isn't able to reconnect.
-In my case it's sufficient to unplug the fan for approximately 10 seconds to reset it and plug it in again.
+  * In my case it's sufficient to unplug the fan for approximately 10 seconds to reset it and plug it in again.
 Give it a try.
+  * In other cases it has been an IP issue.
+Resetting the DHCP server (router) solved the issue.
 ## Changelog

 ### V2.4.0 (2022-03-17) (Echo from the past)